Browse below for our ECE admissions procedure to get a head start on preparing your graduate program application!

 - We do not accept MEng applications for the January start date

-Students applying for September admission will be notified in the Spring.
-Students applying for January admission will be notified in late Summer/early Fall.
+Students applying for September admission will be notified of a decision in the Spring.
+Students applying for January admission will be notified of a decision in late Summer.
 These rough timelines of results depend on the number and competitiveness of applications being reviewed.

 A note for Four Year Fellowship hopefuls: All MASc and PhD applicants who complete their September applications for the doctoral program by December 31st will be eligible to be nominated by an ECE faculty member for a Four Year Fellowship that year.

 The Graduate Degree Programs offered by the Department are:

 - Doctor of Philosophy (Ph.D.) in Electrical and Computer Engineering

 - Master of Applied Science (M.A.Sc.) in Electrical and Computer Engineering